Capacity: 11,100 (Seated 5,741)

 Home Kit: Royal Blue & White

 Cappielow is a fair sized ground, full of character, but beginning to show its age.
-However, with a new Chairman on board, efforts are being made to brighten up and improve the overall state of the ground.
 The Grandstand on one side of the ground, is a single tiered, all seated stand, which has a number of supporting pillars in front.
-On its roof are a set of unusual striking floodlights, another set of which are also on the stand opposite.
-The Cowshed as it is known, is a classic looking stand and is unusual in the respect that it has seating at the front of it and terracing at its rear.
+On its roof are a set of unusual striking floodlights.
+Opposite is the Cowshed as it is known, which is a classic looking stand and is unusual in the respect that it has seating at the front of it and terracing at its rear.
 Both ends are open to the elements.
 The Wee Dublin End, is a former terrace, with white benches bolted onto it, which makes it look out of place.
 This end is normally not used on match days.
 Beyond can be seen a large crane, which is reminiscent of the ship building days on the Clyde.
-Opposite is the small Sinclair Street Terrace, that has a small clock behind it.
+At the other end is the small Sinclair Street Terrace, that has a small clock behind it.
+Located in two corners of the ground on either side of the Cowshed are a pair of modern floodlights.

 The Norseman Bar is located right by the ground on Sinclair Street and is popular with both home and away fans.
 It can get quite busy on matchdays, but it is still the favoured pre-match venue.
 If you have a bit more time on your hands then you could journey into the centre of Greenock, which is about a mile away.
 Not far from Greenock Central Railway Station on Cathcart Street is a Wetherspoons pub, called the James Watt.
 This pub is also listed in the CAMRA Good Beer Guide.

-If you require hotel accommodation in Greenock, then first try a hotel booking service provided by Late Rooms.
+If you require hotel accommodation in Greenock or Glasgow then first try a hotel booking service provided by Booking.com.
 They offer all types of accommodation to suit all tastes and pockets from; Budget Hotels, Traditional Bed & Breakfast establishments to Five Star Hotels and Serviced Apartments.
 Plus their booking system is straightforward and easy to use.
-Yes this site will earn a small commission if you book through them, but it will go to help with the running costs of keeping the Guide going.
-The Hotels listing also includes details of how far away the accommodation is located from the centre of Greenock.
+Yes this site will earn a small commission if you book through them, but it will help towards the running costs of keeping this Guide going.

 From Glasgow head on the M8 and then A8 towards Greenock (along which you get a fine view of Castle Rock in Dumbarton).
 Follow the A8 into Greenock and you will reach the ground on your left.
 It's just after going under a bridge with Picollo's fish & chip shop on the corner.
 There is a car park opposite the main entrance, which is free, otherwise street parking.

-The nearest railway station to the ground is Cartsdyke which lies on the Glasgow Central - Gourock line.
+The nearest railway station to Cappielow Park is Cartsdyke which lies on the Glasgow Central - Gourock line.
 The journey from Glasgow takes around 40 minutes and then the ground is about a five minute walk from Cartsdyke Station.

 All areas of Cappielow Park*